 In 2004/2005, the South African hake trawl fishery was found to result in a significant number of albatross deaths by cable strikes, mostly during the discarding of offal (fish waste).
 Bird-scaring lines were introduced as a mitigation method, and by 2010, seabird mortality fell by 73-95% compared with 2004.
 A 2021 study similarly reported a 98.4% reduction in seabird bycatch in Namibian demersal longline hake fisheries.

 Having been tried and tested in the above fisheries and others across the world, bird-scaring lines are considered best practice and an effective measure by the Agreement for Conservation of Albatrosses and Petrels (ACAP) to reduce incidental bycatch of seabirds in demersal and pelagic longline fisheries.
 They are required by law in Namibian and Australian longline fisheries, Argentinian trawl fisheries, Brazilian pelagic longline fisheries, Chilean longline and trawl fisheries, and South African hake trawl, demersal and pelagic longline fisheries.
+A bird-scaring line electronic monitoring device has also been developed and trialled, with ACAP reporting in August 2024 that the device would shortly be ready for market; this enables automatic detection and monitoring of implementation of bird-scaring lines without the need for human observers.
 Bird-scaring lines are not yet a legal obligation in UK fisheries, but are growing in popularity due to their simplicity and efficacy.

 Another device has been tested in Portuguese artisanal purse seine fisheries called ‘SCARYBIRD’, which has a harrier shape to scare away prey birds and can be affixed either to the fishing vessel or to buoys.
 Although no mortality related to bycatch events happened during an early trial, the device reduced the presence of gulls by 11%.
 A second trial in the same region reported a more significant deterrent effect with a 56% reduction in the number of gulls and 72% reduction in the number of gannets coming close to the vessel and gear; this can be expected to reduce bycatch given that the risk is highest when the net is closer to the surface during shooting and hauling events.
 The results are thus promising, although tests in other fisheries are needed.